The weather

 Possible lifting next week

-Most weather maps indicate the formation of a Mediterranean low-pressure system that will bring easterly winds to Spain early next week.
-Therefore, between Monday and Wednesday, rainfall will be widespread and heavy or very heavy, especially along the coast, inland areas, and the rest of the Barcelona and Girona regions, where accumulations of more than 150 or 200 liters per square meter are possible throughout the entire storm.
+Most weather maps indicate the formation of a Mediterranean low-pressure system that will bring strong, gregarious winds to Spain early next week.
+Everything will depend on the system's final position.
+Therefore, between Monday and Tuesday, rainfall could be widespread and heavy, especially along the coast, in the pre-coastal areas, and the rest of the Barcelona and Girona regions, where accumulations of more than 150 or 200 liters per square meter are possible in some areas.
+Weather models have reduced the duration of the storm compared to previous forecasts, so the final details are still being determined.

 This storm will be accompanied by strong easterly and northeasterly winds, with very rough seas along the entire coast.
-Furthermore, significant snowfall is expected again at mid and high elevations throughout the Pyrenees, especially in the eastern area, with accumulations that, according to current maps, could reach around one meter of new snow in the highest areas of Ripollès, Cerdanya, Capcir, Conflent, and Vallespir.
-Very adverse conditions are expected in the high mountains these days due to snow and wind, but also along the coast due to heavy swells, which could generate waves of 4 to 6 meters in height.
+Furthermore, significant snowfall is expected again at mid and high elevations on the southern slopes of the Pyrenees, especially in the eastern area, with accumulations that, according to current maps, could easily exceed half a meter of new snow in the highest areas of Ripollès, Cerdanya, Capcir, Conflent, and the surrounding region.
+Very adverse conditions are expected in the high mountains these days due to the snowfall and wind, but also along the coast due to the heavy swell, which could generate waves of more than 4 or 6 meters in height.
 Rain and rough seas will also reach the Valencian Community and especially the Balearic Islands.
 This situation is still subject to change and we must continue to monitor it closely.

 stats